zehuilu/zehuilu.github.io/_pages/about.md

 I am a Visiting Assistant Professor in the School of Aeronautics and Astronautics at Purdue University.

-I obtained my Ph.D. from Purdue University in 2024, working with Dr. Shaoshuai Mou.
+I earned my Master's degree in Mechanical Engineering from the University of Michigan in 2019 and completed my PhD in Aeronautical and Astronautical Engineering at Purdue University in 2024.
+In 2020, I worked as a Research Engineer at the University of Michigan & Ford Center for Autonomous Vehicles (FCAV) and ROAHM Lab.
+From 2023 to 2024, I was a Research Intern at Mitsubishi Electric Research Laboratories, superviosed by Dr. Yebin Wang.

 This website is under construction.